Mico27/gbs-DynamicProjectilePlugin/README.md

 A loose chain is seeded straight when launched and only then starts relaxing, so a leash appears taut for a frame and then sags.

 Give the slot a **Collide With** mask and every link becomes dangerous along its whole length; leave it empty and the chain is decoration.
-The two end links are never tested — they sit on the actors the chain is tied to, so testing them would report a hit on its own anchors every pass.
+The two end links are never tested, because they sit on the actors the chain is tied to and would report a hit on its own anchors every pass.

 A chain is **not** removed when it scrolls off screen, unlike every other behaviour: both its ends are actors, which the engine keeps alive on or off screen, and a leash cut the moment its midpoint scrolled away would never come back.
 It ends when its lifetime runs out.